LindaEng/SWE-2.0-WORKSHOPS/BACKEND/3-JWT/ReadMe.md

         - make sure you use SCREAMING_SNAKE_CASE
         - make sure you add the .env file to your .gitignore so you do not upload any sensitive information to github.

+    - to use Enviornmental Variables in your project
+        - make sure your npm install dotenv

+    - nano ~/.zshrc
+    - make your changes
+    - source ~/.zshrc
+    - printenv
+    - Permanent Enviornement Variable

 ## 3.4 - DEMO Login + Register - JWT
 - We'll demo how to utilize a JWT when registering a new user + logging in